 Never leave anyone (particularly a small child) alone in your vehicle, especially with the ignition key still inserted.
 Otherwise, he/she could use the power window switches and get trapped in a window.
 Unattended person (particularly a small child) can be involved in a serious accident.

 Back door

-Insert the master key into the keyhole and turn it.
+LOCKING AND UNLOCKING WITH KEY Insert the key into the keyhole and turn it.

 To lock: Turn the key clockwise.

 To unlock: Turn the key counterclockwise.

 To open the back door, pull the lock release lever.